FAQ about Enforcement

 - Escarpment stairs

 Failure to comply may result in a fine of $750.
 If you are unsure as to whether you can go to a park, please contact the City of Hamilton at 905-546-2489 (CITY)

 It is strongly encouraged that people stay home except for essential trips.
 If going outside, people are encouraged to go for walks just within their neighborhoods and in their local parks.

 Are City golf courses open to the public to use?

-No. Both Chedoke and King Forest Golf Courses are closed to the public.
-Our golf courses have never been used as a place to go for a walk or as a dog park.
-Walking in these locations could also be hazardous to residents as there will be gas cutting and other turf maintenance machinery on site.
-It is prohibited to use the courses in any way at this time.
+Yes.
+Both Chedoke and King Forest Golf Courses are now open to the public.
+Residents should be reminded that our golf courses have never been available as a place to go for a walk or as a dog park.
+Walking in these locations could also be hazardous to residents as there will be ongoing golf games, gas cutting and other turf maintenance machinery on site.

 What City parks or trails are closed?

 As of June 10, 2020, the following locations are closed: Albion Falls, parking lots associated with some parks, playgrounds.